oral-exam/oral-exam-materials/README.md

-Docs from the actual oral exams.
+Relevant documents from implementing the oral discussions in both the SAS and R courses.